Jackdaw

 ©agsaz/Shutterstock.com

-The jackdaws will create a nest in almost any kind of cavity it can find about the size of its height, including tree holes, chimneys, cliffs, attics, and buildings.
+The jackdaws will create a nest in almost any kind of cavity that’s about the size of its height, including tree holes, chimneys, cliffs, attics, and buildings.
 The nest itself consists of an outer section lined with larger sticks and an inner section lined with wool or hair.

 A male and female bird will forge a strong monogamous bond, often pairing up for life.
-During the annual mating season in April to July, the female will produce a brood of four to six eggs over time.
+During the annual mating season in April to July, the female will produce a brood of four to six eggs.
 She is responsible for most of the incubation duties, while the father is responsible for foraging all of the food.

 The eggs hatch asynchronously (meaning at different times) in the general order in which they were laid.
 Sometimes the first chick will have already begun to fully fledge after about a month when the last chick is only just starting to emerge from its egg.
 However, if food is running particularly low, then the final chicks might be left to die.

-This bird has an average lifespan of about five years in the wild, but this lifespan can be cut short by predators, disease, and starvation.
+This bird has an average lifespan of about five years in the wild, but it can be cut short by predators, disease, and starvation.

 Predators and Threats

 Highly adaptable and versatile, this bird faces few threats in its natural habitat apart from predators.
-It is preyed upon by birds of prey, stoats, weasels, polecats, both wild and domesticated cats, and rodents.
-Many of these predators will seize eggs whenever they spy an opportunity, but some will prey upon the adults as well.
-Jackdaws will cry out and mob predators to drive them away.
+It is preyed upon by birds of prey, stoats, weasels, polecats, wild and domesticated cats, and rodents.
+Many of these predators will steal eggs whenever they spy an opportunity, but some will prey upon the adults as well.
+Jackdaws will cry out for help and mob predators to drive them away.

 Population and Conservation Status

-It’s estimated that there are somewhere between 40 million and 85 million mature individuals of the Eurasian jackdaw in the wild.
+It is estimated that there are somewhere between 40 million and 85 million mature individual Eurasian jackdaws in the wild.
 The population of the Daurian is smaller but still significant.
 The IUCN Red List considers both the Eurasian and Daurian jackdaws to be species of least concern.
-Their population numbers are fairly stable for now.

 Does the jackdaw migrate?